 The Archives ensures that records created or held by Parliament which are worthy of permanent preservation are preserved, and acquires other records that contribute significantly to understanding of the history and workings of Parliament, according to its Collection and Acquisition policy ( PDF 1.34 MB).

 The Archives provides a full collection care service for archival records in all formats to secure their preservation and accessibility.
-A digital repository is currently in development, to ensure long-term digital preservation of Parliament's digital assets.
+Alongside controlled strongrooms for paper, parchment and other physical materials, the state of the art digital repository ensures long-term digital preservation of Parliament's digital assets.

-The Archives provides online access via an up-to-date catalogue of the archives, together with other finding aids including the Private Bill Witness Database and Parliament's Web Archive.
+The Archives provides online access via an up-to-date catalogue of the archives, together with access to digitised materials and Parliament's Web Archive.

 The Archives provides a public search room for the inspection of records at Westminster, an enquiry service which answers enquires from all over the world, and a copying service.